HSUCHING/yuma.min.js/readme.md

 yuma.min.js is a __purely client-side application__.
 It __does not__ make any use of GWT's server-side
 parts or the [RPC mechanism](http://code.google.com/intl/de-DE/webtoolkit/doc/latest/tutorial/RPC.html).
-To us, the reason for choosing GWT was productivity: the speed advantage we gain from using a statically-typed, language with good tool support simply outweighed the initial 'setup penalty' that GWT suffers over traditional JavaScript.
+To us, the reason for choosing GWT was productivity: the speed advantage we gain from using a statically-typed language with good tool support simply outweighed the initial 'setup penalty' that GWT suffers over traditional JavaScript.
 The fact that GWT automagically creates highly cross-browser compatible JavaScript is nice, too.